CERTCC/Vultron/docs/topics/process_models/em/working_with_others.md

     Other parties MAY be included as Participants when necessary and appropriate.

+!!! example "Examples of Other Participants"

     Examples of other Participants we have observed in past cases include

     - Deployers
     - Subject matter experts
     - Government agencies with relevant regulatory oversight or critical infrastructure protection responsibilities.

 ## Adding Participants to an Existing Embargo